Skip to content

 Study Design

-The team will perform blended genome exome sequencing on one of the largest and most diverse cohorts of people with bipolar disorder and compare it to individuals without bipolar disorder.
-They will sequence more than 30,000 samples collected from across Africa, Central America, South America, and Asia.
-This strategy will capture both common genetic variation that may have a relatively small impact on bipolar risk and rare coding variants that have a larger effect on bipolar risk.
-The team will then generate deep whole genome sequencing on a 2,000-sample subset to enhance the quality of common variant profiling.
+The team is performing blended genome exome sequencing on one of the largest and most diverse cohorts of people with bipolar disorder and comparing it to genetic sequences of individuals without bipolar disorder.
+They are sequencing more than 30,000 samples collected from across Africa, Central America, South America, and Asia.
+This strategy is capturing both common genetic variation that may have a relatively small impact on bipolar risk and rare coding variants that have a larger effect on bipolar risk.
+The team is generating deep whole genome sequencing on a 2,000-sample subset to enhance the quality of common variant profiling.

 Impact on Diagnosis & Treatment Icon